isomerpages/mlaw-marketingshopfront/_dispute-resolution/4b-commercial-mediation.md

 ---
 title: Commercial Mediation
-permalink: /dispute-resolution/rules-and-procedures/commercial-mediation/
+permalink: /dispute-resolution/dispute-resolution-mechanisms/commercial-mediation/
-third_nav_title: Rules and Procedures
+third_nav_title: Dispute Resolution Mechanisms
 ---

 Mediation is a widely accepted mode of dispute resolution in Singapore.
 Its processes are well-understood by the legal and business community, and mediation is strongly supported by the judiciary.

-- What is mediation
+- What is mediation?
-- What is the difference between arbitration and mediation
+- What is the difference between arbitration and mediation?
-- Arb-Med-Arb Protocol
+- What is the "Arb-Med-Arb" Protocol?

 ### What is mediation